patchell/FrontCad/README.md

 Among other things, All three of my computers died in a matter of about 3 weeks.
 One of them has been repaired, thankfully, but for the last month and a half, things have been in a turmoil.
 Hopefully, progress will be a little more consistance.

+June 27, 2023
+Made a lot of major changes.
+Sort of rolled back the scope a bit.
+It should be noted that the exe crashes on startup.
+Fix it soon...